RickWeng/Coursera_Capstone/README.md

 ### Distribution of Chinese Restaurants

 ### Optimal Chinese Restaurant Location
-Other than that, ... are also good choices
+Other than Victoria-Fraserview, ... are also good choices
 ## Discussion
 focus on competition, rent cost, pedestrian volume, distance, Richmond
 ## Conclusion